hychul/hychul/README.md

 #### LINE Plus

-Ad Platform Server Engineer
+Ads Platform Server Engineer

 ---

 #### Bucketplace

-Ad Platform Server Engineer
+Ads Platform Server Engineer

 <!--
 **hychul/hychul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.